sonic-net/SONiC/doc/sfp-cmis/CMIS-custom-SI-settings.md

 ![Untitled](https://github.com/AnoopKamath/SONiC/assets/115578705/92e0291d-8d76-4d20-a535-95ee30a9265e)

-# Feature Enablement
-This feature would be enabled per platform basis.
-If platform wants to use this feature, they would need to provide optics_si_setting.json file during init for XCVRD to parse it.

-# No Transceiver Present
+## 5 SAI API
+There are no changes to SAI API

+## 6 Configuration and management
+There are no changes to any CLI/YANG model or Config DB enhancements.

+## 7 Warmboot and Fastboot Design Impact
+There is no impact to Warmboot and Fastboot design.
+This feature is invoked as part of exisiting CMIS manager flow only

+## 8 Restrictions or Limitations
 If transceiver is not present:
- - All the workflows mentioned above will not invoke

-# Out Of Scope
-Modules that do not support CMIS and not part of CMIS state machine are not int he scope of this document.
+ - All the workflows mentioned above will not invoke Modules that do not support CMIS and not part of CMIS state machine are not in the scope of this document.

+## 9 Unit Test cases
+1. Check XCVRD/CMIS log if optics SI settings are succesfully applied for module which expect the SI settings.
+2. Check XCVRD/CMIS log if optics SI settings are ignored for modules that dont expect the SI settings.
+3. Validate no link flaps or link down once SI settings are applied